Will the IRS push back Tax Day 2020? How the April 15 due date to file taxes could change

-You may get a few more months to file your federal tax return this year, if the IRS grants a request made this week to once again push the tax deadline beyond April 15.
-A committee controlled by the House of Representatives made the case to the IRS on Thursday that automatically extending the deadline to file (without filing for an extension) would give taxpayers much-needed relief from the financial fallout of the COVID-19 pandemic.
+If you've been worried about getting your federal tax returns filed by the April 15 deadline, you may be in luck, as the IRS could grant a request to push back the filing date a few months.
+A House of Representatives committee made the case to the IRS on Thursday that automatically extending the deadline to file (without filing for an extension) would give taxpayers much-needed relief from the financial fallout of the COVID-19 pandemic.
 Tax season is also shorter this year, having started Feb.
-12 instead of in late January.
+12 instead of the usual end of January.

-Because of the coronavirus, which has caused widespread job loss and pushed millions into poverty, the IRS shifted back the federal tax filing deadline last year to July 15, to give taxpayers additional time to file.
+Because of the coronavirus, which has caused widespread job loss and pushed millions into poverty, the IRS shifted back the federal tax-filing deadline in 2020 to July 15, to give taxpayers additional time to file.

-What exactly did Congress ask the IRS to do about the tax deadline?
+What exactly did Congress ask the IRS to do about this year's tax deadline?

-On Thursday, the House Ways and Means Committee sent a letter to the IRS (PDF), urging the agency to delay the deadline to file your tax return this year from April 15.
+On Feb.
+18, the House Ways and Means Committee sent a letter to the IRS, urging the agency to delay the deadline to file your tax return this year from April 15.

 The letter didn't suggest a specific new due date to file federal taxes, but it did point out that the IRS shifted back the deadline for 2019 taxes by three months, to July 15, because of the coronavirus.
 The committee urged the IRS to extend the tax return filing season again this year, "to eliminate unnecessary taxpayer and practitioner anxiety."